Mass Communication BA Degree / BS Degree

 Graduates of The University of Texas at Tyler mass communication program are prepared for careers in news reporting and editing for newspapers, magazines, television and other mass media.
 This college degree program also provides excellent training for professional positions in public relations, advertising and specialized communications including business, finance and medical writing.

-- Choose between 2 areas of concentration within the mass communication degree: multimedia news and public relations/integrated marketing.
+- Choose between two areas of concentration within the mass communication degree: multimedia news and public relations/integrated marketing.

 - Gain hands-on experience working with multiple media platforms and the latest technology and communication tools.